BlackBerry shares rally on AT&T launch, takeover hopes

 "As for BlackBerry, the file could eventually make sense, but I must first analyze the market and understand the exact weight of this company," he said in response to a question about whether Lenovo would make a move on the smartphone maker.

-BlackBerry, a one-time smartphone pioneer, has bled market share to Apple Inc's iPhone, Samsung Electronics Co Ltd's Galaxy line and other devices powered by Google's market-leading Android operating system.
+BlackBerry, a one-time smartphone pioneer, has bled market share to Apple Inc's (AAPL.O) iPhone, Samsung Electronics Co Ltd's (005930.KS) Galaxy line and other devices powered by Google's (GOOG.O) market-leading Android operating system.

 In a make-or-break move to regain market share and return to profit, BlackBerry introduced the new smartphone to much fanfare in January, and said it was abandoning its old name, Research In Motion, and renaming itself BlackBerry.